David Stevens, Baron Stevens of Ludgate

-David Robert Stevens, Baron Stevens of Ludgate (born 26 May 1936), is a British peer who was formerly one of two UKIP members in the House of Lords.
+David Robert Stevens, Baron Stevens of Ludgate (born 26 May 1936), is a British peer who was formerly one of two UK Independence Party (UKIP) members in the House of Lords.

-He was educated at Stowe School and Sidney Sussex College, Cambridge (MA, Economics).
-He is the son of Arthur Edwin Stevens who was the creator of the first body-worn electronic hearing aid.
+He was educated at Stowe School and Sidney Sussex College, Cambridge (MA, economics).
+He is the son of Arthur Edwin Stevens, creator of the first body-worn electronic hearing aid.
 He was the chairman of United Newspapers, 1981–1999.

 He was created a life peer on 27 March 1987 taking the title Baron Stevens of Ludgate, of Ludgate in the City of London.
 He originally sat as a Conservative, but was expelled by the party in 2004 after he signed a letter in support of UKIP.
 He sat as an Independent Conservative but joined UKIP in 2012.
 In late 2018, he left UKIP to once again sit as an Independent Conservative.